LiamABailey/2DVelocityCorrelation/README.md

 This correlation is averaged across an unspecified number of orientations - this implementation reviews 8 orientations, each separated by 45°, to measure the correlation of velocities across a given distance r_||.

 ## Using the provided implementation
-The function expects square data (s.t. all observation points are evenly spaced, and the y-velocity unit is the same as the x-velocity unit) as an `n*m*2` matrix, where `n` is the size of the y-dimension, `m` is the size of the x-dimension.
+The function `velocity_corr()` expects square data (s.t. all observation points are evenly spaced, and the y-velocity unit is the same as the x-velocity unit) as an `n*m*2` matrix, where `n` is the size of the y-dimension, `m` is the size of the x-dimension.
 The last dimension is depth-2, where the first layer is the x-velocity component, and the second layer is the y-velocity component.

 As data is not always readily available in the above format, a number of functions, importable via `velocitycorrelation2D.utils` have been created to import and shape data:

-TODO:
+- `square_input()`
-- Write import & shaping utilities
+  - Given the input dataframe with rows of [x-coord, y-coord, x-vel, y-vel], coverts from tabular format into the desired `n*m*2` matrix
-- test import & data shaping utilities
+- `rescale_positions()`
-- documet core function output in readme
+  - Some scientific applications provide data where vector start points separated from one another by more than one pixel (such that division by a number *x* would place all observation points 1 pixel away from neighbors in the x/y coordinate space).
+This function (applied to the tabular data) rescales the positions s.t. they are one pixel away, and sets the minimum coordinate to (0,0).

-## References (WIP)
+**Note** If using both functions, `rescale_positions()` must be used first - `square_input()` returns a data format not accepted by `rescale_positions()`

-- Ganguly et al
+## References

-- Dombrowski et al
+Ganguly, S., Williams, L., Palacios, I. and Goldstein, R., 2012.
+Cytoplasmic streaming in Drosophila oocytes varies with kinesin activity and correlates with the microtubule cytoskeleton architecture.
+Proceedings of the National Academy of Sciences, 109(38), pp.15109-15114.

-- Alexander
+Dombrowski, C., Cisneros, L., Chatkaew, S., Goldstein, R. and Kessler, J., 2004.
+Self-Concentration and Large-Scale Coherence in Bacterial Dynamics.